 The major difference between the models is burr size and motor power.
 The E37J uses a 64mm burr set and a 300-watt motor.
 The E37S has massive 83mm burrs turned by a 400-watt motor.
 Ceado says the average coffee output at espresso grind size is two grams per second on the J model and 5 grams per second on the S model.
 Burrs spin at 1650 RPMs on the J model and 1700 on the S model.

-A note on overall height—you may see the E37S in some places with a much taller hopper.
-But in a special arrangement, we made with Ceado our E37S models ship with the shorter hopper so they’ll fit under the eighteen-inch overhanging cabinetry commonly found in US homes.
+A note on overall height — you may see the E37S in some places with a much taller hopper.
+But in a special arrangement we made with Ceado, our E37S models ship with the shorter hopper so they’ll fit under the eighteen-inch overhanging cabinetry commonly found in US homes.

 Both grinders use the same control panel.
-You can program single and double shot doses by time in a tenth of a second interval or dose manually so grinding starts when the portafilter activated switch is pushed in and stops when released.
+You can program single and double shot doses by time in a tenth of a second interval or dose manually so that grinding starts when the portafilter activated switch is pushed in and stops when released.
 You can change the start mode to pulse off, pulse on, or dose with start.
 With pulse off, the portafilter activated switch must be held in for the entire dose.
-If you let go you can push again to continue the dose.
+If you let go, you can push again to continue the dose.
 With pulse on, a single push and release of the switch delivers the entire dose selected on the control panel.
 When set to dose with start, a single push with a portafilter delivers a single dose and a quick double push delivers a double dose.
-Also on the control panel, you can access dose counters for single, double and total doses, worn burr alerts, and change the language.
+Also on the control panel, you can access dose counters for single, double, and total doses, worn burr alerts, and change the language.

 So let’s take a look at my test results for grind times, dose to dose weight accuracy of timed grinding and grind retention.